Vascular Bleeding Disorders

 Hemophilia

-Hemophilia is an inherited bleeding disorder in which the blood fails to clot normally due to a deficiency or dysfunction of specific clotting factors—proteins essential for coagulation.
-This results in prolonged or spontaneous bleeding, particularly into joints and muscles.
-The term hemophilia is the standard international spelling (also rendered as haemophilia in the UK and hémophilie, hemofilie, hemofilia, hämophilie, or […]
+Hemophilia is an inherited X-linked bleeding disorder caused by deficiency or dysfunction of clotting factor VIII (hemophilia A) or factor IX (hemophilia B).
+The impaired coagulation results in prolonged or spontaneous bleeding, particularly into joints and muscles.
+Hemophilia primarily affects males, while females are typically carriers.
+The term hemophilia is the standard international spelling (also rendered as haemophilia in the […]

 Read more